+Surrounded almost completely by water, Gibraltar is joined to Spain by a land border of just 0.75 miles (1.2 km) as a comparatively long coastline of 7.5 miles (12 km) winds around Gibraltar.
 At first glance, Gibraltar may not stand out as an expat destination, but it has long held a reputation as an international banking centre, especially when it comes to offshore banking.
-While some expats are attracted by lucrative positions within the financial industry, others come here to spend their twilight years on the Mediterranean coast.
+While some expats are attracted by lucrative employment offers within the financial industry, others come here to spend their twilight years on the Mediterranean coast.
 It’s especially popular among British retirees.

 Gibraltar is a British colony with a local government.
-They are entirely self-governing aside from matters of defence and international fairs, which are handled by Britain.
+They are entirely self governing aside from matters of defence and international affairs, which are handled by Britain.
 Despite this, Gibraltar's culture is largely influenced by its Spanish neighbours rather than its British rulers.
-Those unused to the slow, languid lifestyle of the Spanish may take a while to adjust to life in Gibraltar.
+Those unused to the relaxed, languid lifestyle typical of Spain may take a while to adjust to life in Gibraltar.

 Neighbouring countries: Spain is to the north and is the only land border of Gibraltar, Morocco lies across the Strait of Gibraltar to the south, and the Mediterranean lies to the east.

-Political system: Unitary representative democratic parliamentary dependency under a constitutional monarchy
+Political system: Devolved representative democratic parliamentary dependency under a constitutional monarchy

 Main languages: English and Spanish